-- 1. Discuss the common infections associated with Long Term Care Facilities - Discuss common outbreaks associated with Long Term Care Facilities Describe elements of an Infection Prevention and Control Programme in Long Term Care - Develop a comprehensive reference and resource list for Infection Prevention and Control in Long Term Care
+- 1. Discuss the common infections associated with Long Term Care Facilities - 2.
+Discuss common outbreaks associated with Long Term Care Facilities 3.
+Describe elements of an Infection Prevention and Control Programme - 3.
+Describe elements of an Infection Prevention and Control Programme in Long Term Care - 4.
+Develop a comprehensive reference and resource list for Infection Prevention and Control in Long Term Care